Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Abstract

 \section{Abstract}

-A spontaneous translocation of cell-penetrating peptides(CPPs) in all-atom molecular dynamics(MD) simulations is not expected within a short time scale (e.g., a few hundred ns) because it is believed that the time required for the translocation of usual CPPs is on the order of minutes.
-In this study, we report a single Arg$_9$(R9) peptide translocation across a DOPC/DOPG(4:1) model membrane within an order of a few tens ns scale by using the weighted ensemble(WE) method, one of the most powerful and flexible path sampling techniques.
-We present free energy profiles of the translocation across the membrane and identify how water molecules play a role during the translocation.
-We also show how the orientation of Arg$_9$ affects the translocation and how lipid molecules were transported along with Arg$_9$.
-Our approach can help study interactions of CPPs with various model membranes within MD simulation approaches.
+It is difficult to observe a spontaneous translocation of cell-penetrating peptides(CPPs) within a short time scale (e.g., a few hundred ns) in all-atom molecular dynamics(MD) simulations because the time required for the translocation of usual CPPs is on the order of minutes or so.
+In this work, we report a spontaneous translocation of a single Arg$_9$(R9) across a DOPC/DOPG(4:1) model membrane within an order of a few tens ns scale by using the weighted ensemble(WE) method.
+We identify how water molecules and the orientation of Arg$_9$ play a role in translocation.
+We also show how lipid molecules are transported along with Arg$_9$.
+In addition, we present free energy profiles of the translocation across the membrane using umbrella sampling and show that a single Arg$_9$ translocation is energetically unfavorable.
+We expect that the WE method can help study interactions of CPPs with various model membranes within MD simulation approaches.